Neloy-Barman/Blender-Artworks/Realistic_Modeling_Fundamentals.md

 * Re-calculate normals
 * Merge vertices **By Distance** using **M**.
 * Check there are no extra inside **Edges** or **Faces** creating problems.

+## Random things to consider
+* In the real worlds, surfaces don't actually intersect.
+There is a very shuttle gap in between them.
+* The gap might not be visible to the eye, but that might add shadows creating more realism to the scene.
+That's why we need to keep sharp edges.
+In those cases, selecting the edges, we can perform **Edge Creasing**.